Guest blog by Rita Marquilhas

 in producing multilingual academic research websites.

-As a result of my recent experience at the coordination of a DH project, the P.S.
-Post Scriptum project (http://ps.clul.ul.pt), I'll enter the register that the 'Digital Mediations' strand asks its contributors to adopt in order to contribute to its blog by dealing with the issue of multilingual academic sites.
+As a result of my recent experience with the coordination of a DH project, the P.S.
+Post Scriptum project (http://ps.clul.ul.pt), I'll respond the request from the 'Digital Mediations' strand asks its contributors to adopt in order to contribute to its blog by dealing with the issue of multilingual academic sites.
 My purpose is not to offer receipts or quick solutions, it's rather to present my testimony on the several levels that have required decisions from the project's team in order to have the materials offered both to Portuguese and Spanish competent readers (all theoretically, if not infallibly, bilingual readers), while not ignoring English readers.